-Welcome to our brand new ‘Car of the Month’ blog post series where we will be sharing some of the most fascinating and remarkable car stories, restoration projects and travel adventures of our customers.
+Welcome to our brand new ‘Vehicle of the Month’ blog post series where we will be sharing some of the most fascinating and remarkable car and motorbike stories, restoration projects and travel adventures of our customers.

-This August, we’re kicking-off with our first ‘Car of the Month’ story by Will Malkin from Malkin Motorsport.
+This August, we’re kicking-off with our first ‘Vehicle of the Month’ story by Will Malkin from Malkin Motorsport.

 Based in North Wales, UK, Malkin Motorsport specialise in body shell restoration and motorsport preparation.
 Here's a few restoration projects that we have picked from their impressive portfolio:

 Hillman Imps | Austin Nash Metropolitan | Talbot Sunbeam Lotus | Ginetta G15 | Sunbeam Tiger | Frogeye Sprite | Triumph TR6 | VW Beetle | VW Scirocco | Clan Crusader | Ford Sidevalve Special